Apache ActiveMQ Artemis core is designed simply as set of Plain Old Java Objects (POJOs) - we hope you like its clean-cut design.

 Read more about embedding Apache ActiveMQ Artemis.

-Apache ActiveMQ Artemis provides its own fully functional Java Connector Architecture (JCA) adaptor which enables it to be integrated easily into any Java EE compliant application server or servlet engine.
+Apache ActiveMQ Artemis provides its own fully functional Java Connector Architecture (JCA) adaptor which enables it to be integrated easily into any Java/Jakarta EE (henceforth just "EE") compliant application server or servlet engine.

 Probably the most common use of an MDB is to consume messages from a JMS messaging system.

-According to the Java EE specification, a Java EE application server uses a JCA adapter to integrate with a JMS messaging system so it can consume messages for MDBs.
+According to the EE specification an application server uses a JCA adapter to integrate with a JMS messaging system so it can consume messages for MDBs.

-When integrating with a JMS messaging system from inside a Java EE application server it is always recommended that this is done via a JCA adaptor.
-In fact, communicating with a JMS messaging system directly, without using JCA would be illegal according to the Java EE specification.
+When integrating with a JMS messaging system from inside an EE application server it is always recommended that this is done via a JCA adaptor.
+In fact, communicating with a JMS messaging system directly, without using JCA would be illegal according to the EE specification.

 The application server's JCA service provides extra functionality such as connection pooling and automatic transaction enlistment, which are desirable when using messaging, say, from inside an EJB.
 It is possible to talk to a JMS messaging system directly from an EJB, MDB or servlet without going through a JCA adapter, but this is not recommended since you will not be able to take advantage of the JCA features, such as caching of JMS sessions, which can result in poor performance.

-Figure 3.2 below shows a Java EE application server integrating with a Apache ActiveMQ Artemis server via the Apache ActiveMQ Artemis JCA adaptor.
+Figure 3.2 below shows an application server integrating with a Apache ActiveMQ Artemis server via the Apache ActiveMQ Artemis JCA adaptor.
 Note that all communication between EJB sessions or entity beans and Message Driven beans go through the adaptor and not directly to Apache ActiveMQ Artemis.

 The large arrow with the prohibited sign shows an EJB session bean talking directly to the Apache ActiveMQ Artemis server.
 This is not recommended as you'll most likely end up creating a new connection and session every time you want to interact from the EJB, which is an anti-pattern.